-If the Minimum Offering has not been received and accepted by (one year after the date of this Prospectus), the Escrow Agent will promptly so notify the Company and this Offering will be terminated.
+If the Minimum Offering has not been received and accepted by 1998 (one year after the initial date of this Prospectus), the Escrow Agent will promptly so notify the Company and this Offering will be terminated.
 In such event, the Escrow Agent is obligated to use its best efforts to obtain an executed IRS Form W-9 from each subscriber whose subscription is rejected.
-No later than ten business days after rejection of a subscription, the Escrow Agent will refund and return all monies to rejected subscribers and any interest earned thereon without deducting escrow expenses.
+No later than ten business days after rejection of a subscription, the Escrow Agent will refund and return all monies to rejected subscribers and any interest earned thereon after deducting escrow expenses (except for Maine, Missouri, Ohio and Pennsylvania residents).
 In the event that a subscriber fails to remit an executed IRS Form W-9 to the Escrow Agent prior to the date the Escrow Agent returns the subscriber's funds, the Escrow Agent will be required to withhold from such funds 31% of the earnings attributable to such subscriber in accordance with IRS Regulations.
 During any period in which subscription proceeds are held in escrow, interest earned thereon will be allocated among subscribers on the basis of the respective amounts of their subscriptions and the number of days that such amounts were on deposit.
 Such interest net of escrow expenses will be paid to subscribers upon the termination of the escrow period.